Blasstah/MCSD/README.md

 ## Planned
 - Optional Discord Integration (Sending commands via Discord Bot, forwarding messages, etc.)
 - Visual changes, Bug fixes, etc.
+- Change Scheduler, so it would use bit flags for days, instead of arrays.
 - Since I'm still learning, more things could change if I discover a better / more efficient way do to something/

 ## Bugs and other Issues